adrianyau/Final-Capstone-Project/README.md

    - Job Levels:
      - 1: Entry-Level
        - Little or no experience
-       - Basic tasks, learning, and training
+       - Basic tasks with learning and training
      - 2: Associate
-       - Some experience and higher level of competency than entry-level
+       - Some experience and a step higher level of competency than entry-level
        - More complex tasks, perform regular duties, and support senior staff
      - 3: Mid-Level
-       - Specialized knowledge, work independently
+       - Specialized knowledge and work independently
-       - Manage and contribute to projects
+       - Manage own work and contribute to projects
      - 4: Senior
        - Extensive experience and leadership capabilities
        - Responsible for planning, decision-making, and mentorship
      - 5: Executive
        - Significant responsibility and influence within the organization
        - Involved in organizational strategy, leadership, and vision

    - Job Involvement (the degree on how employees are engaged with their jobs):
      - 1: Low
        - Minimal interest in their work
-       - Means to earn paycheques with little attachment to their jobs
+       - Means to earn a paycheque with little attachment to the job
-       - High turnover rate, low productivity, low job satisfaction
+       - Higher turnover rate, lower productivity, and lower job satisfaction
      - 2: Moderate
        - Basic level of interest in their work
        - Adequate performance and some participation to work-related activities
-       - Steady performance and reasonable job satisfaction, but potential for engagement and productivity
+       - Steady and reasonable job satisfaction, but potential for engagement and productivity
      - 3: High
        - High level of interest and personal significance in their work
        - High performance and activate participation with the organization